 Dive Sites Of Nevis

 Champagne Garden An interesting dive site during your liveaboard cruise.
-Set upon an underwater sulphur vent you swim through the bubbles here amongst the warm water created from this volcanic rock feature.
+Set upon an underwater sulfur vent you swim through the bubbles here amongst the warm water created from this volcanic rock feature.
 Here you will spot many tropical fish in the clear bubbling waters.
-This dive is an great dive for all ability levels.
+This dive is a great dive for all ability levels.

 Top Tips For Divers

 These waters are so clear you may wish to remember your underwater camera to take some pictures of your trip home with you.
-Diving in these waters may be 30 degrees celsius through the wet season so for most a 3mm shortie westsuit would suffice.
-However in the colder months you may wish to dig out a full suit with the water temperature dropping to 22 degrees celsius at times.
+Diving in these waters maybe 30 degrees celsius through the wet season so for most a 3mm shortie wetsuit would suffice.
+However, in the colder months, you may wish to dig out a full suit with the water temperature dropping to 22 degrees celsius at times.
 Very importantly you will probably need your suncream for the time you spend out of the water in the Caribbean sun between dives.
 Not to forget a raincoat in the rainier months (May - November) if you hope to visit the island during your stay.

 Getting To Nevis